FBI Launches 2020 Investigations into Political Action Committees (PACs)

 Speak with a Federal Defense Lawyer at Oberheiden, P.C.

 Do you work for a PAC that is under investigation by the FBI?
-If so, you should seek legal counsel promptly.
+If so, you should seek legal counsel from an experienced political law firm promptly.
 To speak with a federal defense lawyer at Oberheiden, P.C. in confidence, call 888-680-1745 or request a free initial consultation online now.